Test in a live environment

 Works wherever you need it to.

-Ever-improving technology means smarter time-saving solutions for everyone, and especially developers.
+Ever-improving technology means smarter time-saving solutions for everyone, especially developers.
 Automation is now the key to the software development processes.
 Working with PDF files in C# has proved difficult for developers over many years.
 There is a wide variety of factors to take into account when rendering content from PDF files, and even more so when converting content from different formats to PDF.
 These issues have now been solved with the completion of numerous libraries designed to read, write, create, and convert to PDF from different formats.

 This article will compare two of the most popular PDF libraries for .NET and .NET Core developers.
 These two libraries are: